Brandon Hunter: International

 After a 2007 Summer League participation for the New Jersey Nets yielded no contract, he joined his third Serie A team, Angelico Biella where he played the whole Serie A season.

-He joined Capitanes de Arecibo of the Puerto Rican Baloncesto Superior Nacional later in 2008, leaving in May over disagreements due to him attending tryouts in the U.S., he then played in the Summer League for the New York Knicks.
+Hunter joined Capitanes de Arecibo of the Puerto Rican Baloncesto Superior Nacional later in 2008, leaving in May over disagreements due to him attending tryouts in the U.S., he then played in the Summer League for the New York Knicks.

 Hunter returned to Italy for the fourth consecutive year, this time with Premiata Montegranaro, he finished the 2008–09 season as the league's best rebounder.

-He joined Hapoel Jerusalem of the Israeli Basketball Super League for the 2009–10 season, with Hapoel reaching the Final Four, whilst they also reached Europe's second tier Eurocup quarterfinals, with Hunter contributing two week MVP performances, in January, and March 2010.
+Hunter joined Hapoel Jerusalem of the Israeli Basketball Super League for the 2009–10 season, with Hapoel reaching the Final Four, whilst they also reached Europe's second tier Eurocup quarterfinals, with Hunter contributing two week MVP performances, in January, and March 2010.

 Hunter joined Aliağa Petkim of the Turkish Basketball League, playing part of 2010–11 there before finishing the season with Latvians BK Ventspils.

 In 2011–2012 he played with German side BBC Bayreuth in the Basketball Bundesliga.

 Returning to Israel, he joined Hapoel Gilboa Galil, playing there until January 2013, when he joined French team Orléans Loiret Basket in the Pro A as an injury replacement player.

 He stayed until April 2013, again signing as an injury replacement for French team ALM Évreux Basket, of the second division Pro B.

 A stint with Uruguayan champion Club Atlético Aguada of the Liga Uruguaya de Basketball from August to November 2013 was his last playing experience.

 Coaching career

-Hunter currently coaches in the Cincinnati area with the private coaching service CoachUp.
+Hunter coached in the Cincinnati area with the private coaching service CoachUp.

 Personal life

-As of June 2015, Hunter works as a Real estate broker, he also works as an NBPA and FIBA certified sports agent.
+As of June 2015, Hunter worked as a real estate broker, he also worked as an NBPA and FIBA certified sports agent.
 As of June 2021, Hunter founded the full service sports management company Hunter Athlete Management.

-Hunter also still holds an endorsement contract with the basketball brand And 1.
+Hunter held an endorsement contract with the basketball brand AND1.

+Hunter died on September 12, 2023, at the age of 42.
+It was reported that Hunter was performing hot yoga at an Orlando, Florida yoga studio when he collapsed.